mikewolfd/drf-passwordless/README.md

 * `ALLOWED_PASSWORDLESS_METHODS` (default=["email"]) - Which methods can be used to request a token?
 (Valid - `["email", "mobile"]`)
 * `EMAIL_FIELD_NAME` (default="email") - Name of the user field that holds the email info
 * `MOBILE_FIELD_NAME` (default="phone_number") - Name of the user field that holds phone number info
+* `UUID_FIELD_NAME` (default=None) - Name of the user field that holds the uuid info, will be populated with the uuid7 value used for the temporary username by the default generator
 * `SHORT_TOKEN_LENGTH` (default=6) - The length of the short tokens
 * `LONG_TOKEN_LENGTH` (default=64) - The length of the tokens that can redeemed standalone (without the original request data)
 * `SHORT_TOKEN_CHARS` (default="0123456789") - The characters to be used when generating the short token